Iowa Recording Laws: Consent Rules and Penalties

 - Washington

-Best practice: If you’re recording calls with people in other states, especially neighboring Illinois, either inform them or get all-party consent to be safe.
+Best practice: If you regularly record calls with people in other states, especially neighboring Illinois, either inform them or obtain all-party consent to avoid legal risk.

 Business Call Recording